 We enjoyed dinner at the restaurant, which serves arctic char (a cold-water fish) freshly caught from the farm’s pond and lamb also from their farm.
 We tried the smoked arctic char as an appetizer, Tim had lamb, and I had a combo that included steamed arctic char, Icelandic lobster tails (also fished from the farm), and salted cod.
 Everything was delicious!

 Silfurberg is a luxury farm stay in the East Fjords.
 The lovely Guðrún and Jón purchased the farm in 2003 and completely remodeled the barn into a luxurious hotel.
 There’s even an incredible outdoor hot tub where you can look at the stars.
 The town of Breiddalur isn’t far from the farm, but you can also book a delicious home cooked dinner that Guðrún and Jón will prepare.
 In September, you can also take part in their annual sheep round up.
 If you’re headed around the Ring Road, Silfurberg is definitely one of the top places to stay in Iceland.
 Breakfast is included.
-Rates from $290 per night.

 Vogafjós Guesthouse, Mývatn

-I don’t know if it’s true or not, but it is said that there is a 50% better chance to see the Northern Lights in the north of Iceland.
+It’s said that there is a 50% better chance to see the Northern Lights in the north of Iceland.
 The weather is more stable than in the south and it’s just a little bit closer to the middle of the Aurora belt.
-So we chose to spend 3 nights at Vogafjós Guesthouse, in the small Mývatn community of just 400 people.
+So we chose to spend 3 nights at Vogafjós Guesthouse (read the TripAdvisor reviews), in the small Mývatn community of just 400 people.
 And what a fantastic choice it was.
 In fact, we loved our first stay there so much, we’ve returned to Vogafjós Guesthouse more than once and think it’s one of the top hotels in Iceland.

 Vogafjós Guesthouse is another family owned and run farm and we loved the simple, yet comfy and cozy log cabin that was our home for 3 nights.
 Who wouldn’t enjoy heated floors in Iceland in winter?
 And that we could literally look for Northern Lights by opening up our front door made our regular lookouts a bit easier.
 Our hourly alarms paid off on our second night with a spectacular, albeit short, show.
 In winter, a double room with private bathroom and breakfast is around $120 per night.